jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ### Advanced settings

 * **Port:** The TCP port on which the slave's SSH daemon is listening, usually 22.
-* **JavaPath** This java Path will be used to start the jvm. (/mycustomjdkpath/bin/java ) If empty Jenkins will search java command in the agent.
+* **JavaPath** This java path will be used to start the JVM. (/mycustomjdkpath/bin/java) If empty Jenkins will search java command in the agent.
-* **JVM Options** Additional arguments for the JVM, such as -Xmx or GC options.
+* **JVM Options** Additional arguments for the JVM such as min and max heap size, garbage collector options, and other tuning settings.
 * **Prefix Start Agent Command** What you enter here will be prepended to the launch command.
 * **Suffix Start Agent Command** What you enter here will be appended to the launch command.
 * **Connection Timeout in Seconds** Set the timeout value for ssh agent launch in seconds.
-If empty, it will be reset to default value.
+If empty, it will be reset to default value (210 seconds).
 This will only set the timeout for agent launching; once launched, the timeout will not apply.
 * **Maximum Number of Retries** Set the number of times the SSH connection will be retried if the initial connection results in an error.
-If empty, it will be reset to default value.
+If empty, it will be reset to default value (10).
 * **Seconds To Wait Between Retries** Set the number of seconds to wait between retry attempts of the initial SSH connection.
+The default value is 15 seconds.
 * **Use TCP_NODELAY flag on the SSH connection** Enable/Disables the TCP_NODELAY flag on the SSH connection.
 If set, disable the Nagle algorithm.
 This means that segments are always sent as soon as possible, even if there is only a small amount of data.
 When not set, data is buffered until there is a sufficient amount to send out, thereby avoiding the frequent sending of small packets, which results in poor utilization of the network.
-* **Remoting Work directory** The Remoting work directory is an internal data storage, which may be used by Remoting to store caches, logs and other metadata.
+* **Remoting work directory** The remoting work directory is an internal data storage, which may be used by Remoting to store caches, logs and other metadata.
 For more details see [Remoting Work directory](https://github.com/jenkinsci/remoting/blob/master/docs/workDir.md#remoting-work-directory)
 If remoting parameter "-workDir PATH" is set in Suffix Start Agent Command this field will be ignored.
 If empty, the **Remote root directory** is used as **Remoting Work directory**